< Browse to Previous Essay | Browse to Next Essay >

 A Committee of Fifteen

 This wasn't enough for those intent on a more forceful resolution.
-On the stormy night of Saturday, February 6, an anti-Chinese meeting was held at the Bijou Theater in the "lava beds," Pioneer Square's red-light district located between Yesler Way and Jackson Street near 2nd and 3rd avenues S. The Chinese were accused of violating Seattle's cubic air and nuisance ordinances, and a "committee of fifteen" was appointed to inspect Chinatown.
-It was just a cover to drive the Chinese from the city.
+On the stormy night of Saturday, February 6, an anti-Chinese meeting was held at the Bijou Theater in the "lava beds," Pioneer Square's red-light district located between Yesler Way and Jackson Street near 2nd and 3rd avenues.
+The Chinese were accused of violating Seattle's cubic-air ordinance, which required all lodgings to have at least 512 cubic feet of air space for each person sleeping there.
+Most of the city's Chinese residents lived in crowded conditions and were not in compliance with the ordinance.
+This gave people who wanted them out the excuse they were looking for, and a "committee of fifteen" was appointed to inspect Chinatown the next day.

 At first, the affair went smoothly and quietly -- so quietly that for several hours many in the city didn't know what was happening.
 Then word began to spread and a delighted crowd began to gather in Chinatown, either to watch or help.
 By 10:30 a.m. fire bells and church bells were ringing, a signal for the (Seattle) Home Guards and Seattle Rifles to assemble.
 At the same time, Sheriff John McGraw (1850-1910) assembled a posse of deputies and confronted the mob.
 But the posse, badly outnumbered by the mob and ignored by the police, could do little.
 Governor Watson Squire (1836-1926) happened to be in Seattle and late that morning issued a proclamation ordering the mob to desist and disperse.
 It was answered with widespread derision.